 The study included 110 (40 with RA, 40 with OA, 30 with secondary FM) (82 female, 28 male) patients with chronic pain.
 The control group consisted of 30 healthy subjects (CO group).
 The research was started in April of 2021 and finished in November of 2021, in the Special Hospital for Rheumatic Diseases, Novi Sad.
-RA group satisfied the criteria for the diagnosis of RA of American College of Rheumatology Association (2010 ACR/EULAR criteria) [9], FM group met the modified ACR criteria [10], and OA group met ACR criteria [11, 12, 13].
-Exclusion criteria were: neurological and psychiatric diseases, hearing impairment, dementia, head trauma, any use of psychoactive substances and antidepressants at least a month before the study.
-The data from history, clinical examination, and questionnaires were used in study.
-The following parameters were collected in RA group: joint pain defined by a visual analogue scale (VAS) of 0-100 mm, painful and swollen joint count, erythrocyte sedimentation rate, and Disease Activity Score (DAS 28) which divided patients in two groups (RA-MDA Medium Disease activity - DAS 28 > 3.2 < 5.1; and RA-HDA (High Disease activity - DAS 28 > 5.1).
-The test for evaluation of emotional manifestations, Spielberger's anxiety test (Spielberger Trait Anxiety Inventory State and Trait), was applied for determination of anxiety, that includes questionnaires STAI-S and STAI-T for standardized measurement of current and general anxiety.
-A score below or equal to 30 points defines a low level of anxiety, while a score of 31-44 indicates a moderate level and a score above 45 represents a high level of anxiety.
-Beck's depression scale (Beck's Depression Inventory-BDI) was used for evaluation of depression.
+The RA group satisfied the criteria for the diagnosis of RA of American College of Rheumatology Association (2010 ACR/EULAR criteria) [9], the FM group met the modified ACR criteria [10], and the OA group met ACR criteria [11, 12, 13].
+The exclusion criteria were as follows: neurological and psychiatric diseases, hearing impairment, dementia, head trauma, any use of psychoactive substances and antidepressants at least a month before the study.
+The data from history, clinical examination, and questionnaires were used in the study.
+The following parameters were collected in the RA group: joint pain defined by a visual analogue scale (VAS) of 0-100 mm, painful and swollen joint count, erythrocyte sedimentation rate, and Disease Activity Score (DAS 28), which divided patients into two groups (RA-MDA - medium disease activity - DAS 28 > 3.2 < 5.1; and RA-HDA (high disease activity - DAS 28 > 5.1).
+The test for evaluation of emotional manifestations, Spielberger's anxiety test (Spielberger Trait Anxiety Inventory State and Trait), was applied for determination of anxiety, which includes STAI-S and STAI-T questionnaires for standardized measurement of current and general anxiety.
+A score below or equal to 30 points defines a low level of anxiety, while a score of 31-44 indicates a moderate level, and a score above 45 represents a high level of anxiety.
+Beck's depression scale (Beck's Depression Inventory - BDI) was used for the evaluation of depression.
 BDI total score defines the severity of depression.
 The scores above 30 imply severe clinical depression.
 Wechsler Memory Scale (WBsp Form 1) was used to detect verbal and non-verbal memory functioning with correction for the age group.